cybera3s/vueJs-CRUD-blog/README.md

   <p align="center">
 It's Sample of <b>CRUD Blog</b> that allows users to Create, Read, Update and Delete blog posts.
-Using <b>Django</b> as back-End to Handle Database and <b>Django REST Framework</b> to serve REST API for post manipulation in database and also login, logout and identify users through <b>HTTP</b>  with <b>Token Authentication</b>  system.
+Using <b>Django</b> as back-End to Handle Database and <b>Django REST Framework</b> to serve REST API for post manipulation in database and also login, logout and identify users through <b>HTTP</b>  with <b>Token Authentication</b>  system and Json Web Token.
 Using <b>VueJS 3</b> as Front-End framework to create a single page applications As well as taking advantage of reactivity of that and also it's Responsive by <b>Bootstrap 5</b>

   </p>
 </div>